You’d be doing shots too if you were in this movie. Or even if you had to just watch it.

-Well, that’s not entirely true – there’s some revisionist thought (looking at you, comicsalliance.com) that Superman III might be a good movie, just light entertainment, the closest thing you’ll find to a Silver Age version of Supes (the Silver Age of comics is considered to encompass 1956 to 1970, approximately; during that time, Superman comics were filled with plot devices like Jimmy Olsen turning into a carrot and characters like Jerko the Wonder Slug).
+Well, that’s not entirely true.
+Some revisionist thought has it that Superman III might be a good movie.
+(Here’s looking at you, comicsalliance.com.)
+Perhaps, goes this line of thinking, the film succeeds on its own terms.
+The logic reasons that the third entry in the Superman series is the closest a comics fan will come to a Silver Age version of Supes.
+(Note for non-comics fans: the Silver Age encompasses comics produced between 1956 to 1970.
+During that time, writers filled Superman comics with plot devices like Jimmy Olsen turning into a carrot.
+Not to mention characters like Jerko the Wonder Slug.)

 Well, don’t be fooled.
 Take it from someone who watched with something like an open mind.
 Then again, maybe I just don’t like Richard Lester’s direction, or Richard Pryor’s acting.
 Anyway, first things first – here’s a brief history lesson on Superman III, and how (and why) it came to be.

-Like the first two movies, Superman III was produced by independent European producers Alexander and Ilya Salkind and Ilya’s childhood friend Pierre Spengler.
-The three bought the rights for Superman from DC Comics somewhere around 1973.
-They eventually hired American director Richard Donner to direct the first movie from a script (originally written by Godfather scribe Mario Puzo) that held enough material for two films.
+Like the first two films, Alexander and Ilya Salkind, along with Ilya’s childhood friend Pierre Spengler, produced the film.
+The three independent European producers bought the rights to the character in 1973.
+They hired American director Richard Donner to direct the first movie from a script by Godfather scribe Mario Puzo.
+That script held enough material for two films.

-There is one saving grace, though – towards the end of the second act, Superman, dukes it out with his alter ego, Clark Kent.
-The scene is confused (it’s never clear who has what powers) and nutty (Clark tosses a bunch of tires around Superman, like that’s going to hold him), but in its almost wordless duel it’s one of the few times that the Superman movies get the genre just right.
+There is one saving grace, though.
+Towards the end of the second act, Clark Kent dukes it out with the Evil Superman.
+The scene is nutty and confused.
+It’s never clear who has what powers.
+At one point, Clark tosses a bunch of tires around Superman, as if that’s going to be effective.
+But the almost wordless duel is one of the few moments where the Superman movies get the genre right.
 It’s a good idea in a sea of bad ones.